Buddy Feyne

-Buddy Feyne (born Bernard Feinstein, June 9, 1912 – December 10, 1998) was an American lyricist during the swing era.
+Buddy Feyne (born Bernard Feinstein; June 9, 1912 – December 10, 1998) was an American lyricist during the swing era.
 He wrote the lyrics for "Tuxedo Junction", which went to No. 1 on the Billboard chart in 1940 when Glenn Miller recorded it, "Jersey Bounce", which was No. 15 on the Cash Box Hit Parade of 1942., and "Jumpin' with Symphony Sid".

 Feyne's songs have been recorded by Ella Fitzgerald, Joe Jackson, The Manhattan Transfer, Sarah Vaughan, Joe Williams, Louis Armstrong, Gene Autry, Frankie Avalon, The Andrews Sisters, George Benson, Nat King Cole, and Boz Scaggs.

-Biography
+Life and career

 Feyne was born in New York City, the youngest son of immigrants Solomon and Sarah Feinstein.
 His older brother, Irving, befriended Milton Berle, who advised Bernard that a Jewish name would prevent him from succeeding in the music industry, and summarily changed his name to Buddy Feyne.

 Feyne was based at the Brill Building in New York, writing songs for Lewis Music Publishers, one of the few companies which published "race music", the term for songs created by black artists.
 In 1939, Erskine Hawkins and his band introduced "Tuxedo Junction" at the Savoy Ballroom, in New York, which was an immediate hit.

 When it was decided to add words to the music, the publisher asked several different lyricists to propose words for the tune.
 Feyne met Hawkins and asked what the name referred to.
 It was named for a whistle stop spot on the "Chitlin' Circuit" in Alabama.
 When he learned the meaning of the song, the lyrics came easily, and his were selected.
 Glenn Miller recorded the most successful version, reaching #1 on the Billboard charts in 1940, selling 115,000 in the first week of release.
 The song was also recorded by the Andrews Sisters, Duke Ellington, Jan Savitt, and other orchestras.
 Later it became the theme song of The Manhattan Transfer, who met Feyne in 1978.
 Feyne played the original piano solo for them from the Miller Band and they changed their arrangement to match the original.
 They maintained a close friendship for the last twenty years of Feyne's life.

 Feyne continued to write lyrics for black composers such as Erskine Hawkins, Bill Johnson, Dud Bascomb, Bobby Plater, Tiny Bradshaw, and Edward Johnson.
 "Dolimite" by the Hawkins band on the Bluebird label was recorded by Jimmy Dorsey for Decca (1940).
 Feyne became a member of the American Society of Composers, Authors and Publishers (ASCAP) in 1940.
 He used the nom de plume "Robert B. Wright" when he penned the lyrics for "After Hours", a haunting blues piece composed by Avery Parrish.
 "Jersey Bounce" followed soon after.
 He wrote the lyrics to the Glenn Miller #3 Billboard chart hit "I Dreamt I Dwelt in Harlem" in 1941, with music by Jerry Gray.
 He wrote with many other composers, sang on the radio, and was a writer-producer of the series "Rhythm School of the Air".